Should you rust proof your vehicle?

 In our opinion, a tar-like undercoating works well on open areas that get splashed on by water and sand from under the wheels.
 The gel-like oil/wax non-dripping spray is ideal to cover most of the undercarriage, including inside the fenders, strut towers, and the engine bay metal, although it will be washed off in the areas around the wheels.
 It also covers cracks in the undercoating well.
 The oil-like spray penetrates well inside the frame, rocker panels, load-bearing beams, inside the doors and other hidden areas.
 Of course, the oily spray will drip, and it can cause some rubber and plastic parts to swell up.

-We would recommend having it done once and then have the vehicle checked every year before winter and re-spray areas that show signs of corrosion.
+We would recommend having it done once and then having the vehicle checked every year before winter and re-spraying areas that show signs of corrosion.

 Should you wash your car before rust proofing?
 Yes, and give it some time to dry.
 It's a good idea to run the vehicle through the car wash that washes underneath every Spring, to wash off all the salt.
 The best time to rust proof is in the Fall.